Symptoms of Bipolar Disorder

 How A Person With Bipolar Thinks?

 Often, how a person with bipolar disorder thinks can affect his or her behavior.
 This condition can cause extreme mood swings, making day-to-day tasks difficult.
 While bipolar disorder is often misunderstood, it is a serious mental illness.
 It can affect the lives of both individuals and their family members.
+When evaluating for bipolar disorder, it is important to consider a person's mental health history, including previous mental health conditions and family history, to ensure an accurate assessment.

 The symptoms of bipolar disorder include mood swings, racing thoughts, and changes in sleep.
 These symptoms can affect the person’s work performance and relationships.
 The person may also engage in risky behaviors when in a manic state.